How to share a folder or directory in Windows

 - Right-click the directory or drive you want to share and click Properties.

 - Within the Properties window, click the Sharing tab.

 - Click the Advanced Sharing button or select the option to share the folder, then specify the name for the share.
 The name is what is used in conjunction with the computer name to access the share.
 If you want the share to be accessible to as many users as possible, make sure not to have spaces in the share name.

 Sharing a folder through the Windows command line

-Microsoft Windows users can also use the net share command to share a directory or drive on their computer.
-This can be done by following the steps below.
+Microsoft Windows users can also use the net share command to share a directory or drive on their computer by following the steps below.

 - Open a Windows command line window.

 - At the command prompt, type a command similar to the example below.
 In the example, "hope" is the name of the share that would be created, and "c:\hope\files" is the name of the directory we want to share.
 Keep in mind that this example would provide full access to the folder.

 net share hope=c:\hope\files